Understanding the approximate cost for water-based coating systems and how you can minimise them...

 Topcoat costs are mainly dictated by application/curing properties, colour type/strength and durability performance.

-wood coatings can be included for brushing/rolling, improved flow, superior coverage on corners and edges, elimination of bubbling in high airflow situations etc. and these all affect the final product price.
+Specialist additives for wood coatings can be included for brushing/rolling, improved flow, superior coverage on corners and edges, elimination of bubbling in high airflow situations etc. and these all affect the final product price.

 Pigment strength and overall opacity have a big impact on the price.
 Bright and strong colours require more pigment to be added than light/pastel shades and are consequently more expensive.
 A low-cost product may have less opacity which could make a second coat necessary and therefore becomes less efficient due to more material and labour time being required.